nightcodex7/Countries/README.md

 You can also use the `ZZ_PLAYLIST_ALL_TV.m3u`, there you have all TV stations in one list (.m3u).

-You can also use this URL from a shortener: https://bit.ly/2To5gDh

 The remote path to the m3u´s is (Example):

 https://raw.githubusercontent.com/Free-IPTV/Countries/master/DE01_GERMANY.m3u